 - Exempt Charities (see schedule 3 of the Charities Act 2011), or

 - Charitable Incorporated Organisations (CIOs)

-Applications must be for grants that will benefit people who live in Luton, and may be for either
+Applications must be for grants that will benefit people who live in Luton, and, unless otherwise stated for a specific category, may be for either

 - new initiatives, or

 - research programmes, or